 - a brain tumor

-- cerebral angiography, which uses dye to determine how blood is flowing through the brain
+- a cerebral angiography, which involves the use of a contrast dye to determine how blood is flowing through your brain

 - wearing a helmet or head gear when participating in risky sports or behaviors

-- not giving children aspirin without their physician’s consent
+- never giving children aspirin without their doctor’s approval

-- taking a malaria-prevention medication if you are traveling to malaria-endemic regions, such as Africa or South America
+- taking a medication to prevent malaria if you’re traveling to regions where the disease is prevalent, such as Africa or South America